🇮🇪COURTS

 Quick Facts

-Submit this form to the court office where the original judgment was issued, either in person, by post, or through the Courts Service online portal if available.
+Submit to the District Court or Circuit Court registry that issued the original judgment, either in person, by post, or via the Courts Service’s online e‑Filing portal where available.

 Form Details